-If you’re banking in a risk-prone jurisdiction this could have serious implications.
+If you’re banking in a risk-prone jurisdiction, this could have serious implications.
 That doesn’t mean you shouldn’t bank there.
-But, like all the considerations discussed, you should make an informed decisions.
+But, as with all the considerations discussed, you should make an informed decision.

-Yes this is a report about why choosing a jurisdiction is as important as choosing the right banks.
+Yes, this is a report about why choosing a jurisdiction is as important as choosing the right banks.
 But the banks themselves can also act as an indicator of the jurisdiction.
-After all, the jurisdiction is the one that imposes regulation and monitors the banks.
+After all, the jurisdiction is the one that imposes regulations and monitors the banks.
 So understanding whether the banks are strong will give you a lot of insight.
-If you would like to read more about finding the right banks, read our article Bank Account Opening Doesn’t Have To Cost You Thousands Of Dollars.

 To start, determine whether banks are implementing the correct procedures.
-This includes CDD, KYC, AML and CTF.
-You can read more about this here.
-We detail why and how banking regulators are killing businesses.
+This includes CDD, KYC, AML, and CTF.

 But by not forcing tough regulations they might end up attracting money launderers.
 Similarly, clients engaged in illicit activities are more prone to banking here.
 This could result in your account being collateral damage in a very messy situation.

 Knowing how a jurisdiction ranks with regulators can tell you a lot about banking there.
-This is especially true when considering the groups setting bank and compliance policy.
+This is especially true when considering the groups setting bank and compliance policies.

 To clarify, the Financial Action Task Force (FATF) sets standards internationally.
 They focus on policies that combat money laundering and terrorist financing.
 They insist that strong compliance and anti-money laundering policies will make corruption difficult.
 Make sense.